abelbriggs1/gnu2-demangler/README.md

 this package have several implementation quirks to work around some ambiguities and quirks in mangled names.
 They may not be suitable for general use to manipulate or format custom C/C++ declarations outside of the context of demangling.

+## Credits

+- The GNU project for the original demangler in `binutils`.
+The demangler in this project is effectively a Python port of the original C code with some minor facelifts and external API niceties.
+- The [`m2c`](https://github.com/matt-kempster/m2c) project's MechWarrior demangler API, which inspired some of the Python API for this project.

+## License

+Since this project is a port of GPLv2 code, it is licensed under LGPLv3 in order to be compatible with the original code's license.
+See [`LICENSE`](LICENSE) for more info.